heal-research/HEAL.SCS/README.md

 make
 ```

 The native scs library can be found in the `out/` folder.
-Copy `libscsdir.dll` to `HEAL.SCS/nativelib`.
+Copy `libscsdir.dll` and all other native dll files to `HEAL.SCS/nativelib`.

 ## Helping out